-Will any women directors follow Greta Gerwig into the final five?
-Critical faves “You Were Never Really Here” (Lynne Ramsey, Amazon) and Debra Granik’s “Leave No Trace” will try to penetrate the crowded awards corridor, and Tamara Jenkins, Marielle Heller, Mimi Leder, and Karyn Kusama will be in the conversation, but will need critical raves.
+This year, no women directors followed last year’s “Lady Bird” writer-director Greta Gerwig into the final five.
+Critical faves “You Were Never Really Here” (Lynne Ramsey) and Debra Granik’s “Leave No Trace” entered the conversation along with Tamara Jenkins (“Private Life”), Marielle Heller (“Can You Ever Forgive Me?”) and Karyn Kusama (“Destroyer”), but none gained traction.

 Yorgos Lanthimos (“The Favourite”)